Weldybox-en/Luciole-v1.0/README.md

 I've decide to share for free my work because i've learn tanks to that!
 For me, sharing project like this for free accelerate the knowledge circulation and that very cool.

-But i'm student and like every student i'm broken :( So, if you can, feel free to buy me a coffe :D
+But i'm student and like every student i'm broken :( So, if you can, feel free to buy me a coffee :D

 [![paypal](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jvZuQ8SYo)